Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> LIDAR to Raster: Some Information on Raster Datasets </h3> <br>

 <p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.
-When it comes time to fill in the parameters, I will take a line by line approach to the geoprocessing tool and give a brief summary on each of the parameter's options.  </p> <br>
+When it comes time to fill in the parameters, a line-by-line approach to the geoprocessing tool will be taken and a brief summary on each of the parameter's options will be given.  </p> <br>

 <p> Raster datasets exist in the form of a grid, which is composed of a series of rows and columns.
 Rasters can also exist in rectangular form, though other irregular shapes would not be feasible since they cannot be stored in a row and column form easily.
 Tiny pixels organized in the grid serve as cell values, which quantify the raster.    </p> <br>

 <p> The amount of data a raster can store depends upon its bit number.
 An 8-bit raster can contain 255 values, a 16-bit raster can contain 65535 values, and a 32-bit raster can contain 4294967295 values.
-With the LAS Dataset to Raster tool you created a 32-bit signed raster.  </p> <br>
+With the LAS Dataset to Raster tool, a 32-bit signed raster was created.  </p> <br>

 <p> Raster data also comes in signed and unsigned data formats.
 Signed rasters can contain negative values, whereas unsigned rasters contain only positive values.
 An 8-bit unsigned raster's values range from 0 to 255, whereas an 8-bit signed raster's values range from -128 to 127. </p> <br>